Bread Dad

 • The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-• Before making this recipe, please read the tips below especially the section focused on the “sweet quick bread” setting because bread machines vary & require you to be knowledgeable about your specific bread machine model when making a banana bread.
+• Before making this recipe, please read the tips below especially the section focused on the “quick bread/cake” setting because bread machines vary & require you to be knowledgeable about your specific bread machine model when making a banana bread.
 For example, if you do not use the correct setting, you will have trouble with bread machine recipes (i.e. your banana bread may be potentially under or overcooked).
 The setting name used for banana breads differs on many bread machine models and may be called “Quick”, “Cake”, “Cake/Quick Bread”, etc. Therefore, you need to determine the specific setting on your bread machine model (READ YOUR MANUAL) that was designed for sweet quick bread recipes (i.e. banana bread) that use baking soda/powder and not yeast.
 I know that this can be confusing… but the “sweet quick bread” tips section below will help you to find the right setting for your machine.

 • We use frozen blueberries in this recipe because they are less easily “broken up” in the mixing of the dough.
 This allows you to have more whole berries (non-crushed) in your finished blueberry banana bread.
 However, don’t add any extra ice crystals that might be attached to frozen blueberries (or you will be adding too much moisture and your banana bread bread might come out undercooked).
 FYI – I like to wash off the ice crystals.
 Of course, then I need to dry the frozen blueberries.